-Mark regularly handles disputes involving enforcement and breach of contractual, fiduciary, and tort duties; trade secrets, trademarks, and other intellectual property; professional liability; finance and securities; and cross-border business disputes.
 Mark has been named one of the Top 100 Minnesota Super Lawyers and a Minnesota Attorney of the Year.
+He represents clients in cases involving enforcement of contractual, fiduciary, and tort duties; trade secrets, trademarks, and other intellectual property; professional liability; finance and securities; and cross-border business disputes.
 Clients trust him to provide timely, business-sensitive advice, and to resolve difficult matters—through litigation and otherwise.

 Before becoming an attorney, Mark taught philosophy to undergraduates at Purdue University.
 He learned to explain complicated material in a clear, concise, and entertaining manner.
 He brings those skills to bear every time he represents a client in court or before an arbitration panel.